Prague Experience logoPrague tourist information & travel guide logo

 The Museum of Communism is the foremost attraction of its kind in Prague, showing what life was like during the Soviet era.
 Some displays focus on the life of Czech children, and include a reconstructed school classroom.

-Exhibits feature original artifacts from the communist era, including pictures, reading materials, propaganda of all kinds and military objects.
+Exhibits feature original artefacts from the communist era, including pictures, reading materials, propaganda of all kinds and military objects.

 Visitors to the museum will gain a better understanding of communism: the propaganda and oppression, but also the positive aspects such as the sense of community.